City of Walnut Creek

 Sustainable Food Management

-Wasted food is a huge social, environmental, and economic problem in our communities.
-Billions of dollars and millions of tons of food are wasted every year in households and grocery stores across the nation.
-In order to address the issue, California law now requires all individuals and businesses to compost, and some businesses that sell food are required to donate edible food to those in need.
+Wasted food is a social, environmental, and economic problem in our communities.
+In order to address the issue, California law now requires all individuals and businesses to compost, and some businesses are required to donate edible food to those in need.

 What is Sustainable Food Management?